 - Providing commercial legal advice is a form of art.
 Automated advice will not replace humans, as specialist knowledge will always be required and needed in both transactional and litigation matters. - The lawyers of the future will be required to have a wide range of skills in addition to legal knowledge and expertise.
 For example, they will need to have more advanced IT skills and have stronger project management capability.
-However, they will also be expected to work more closely with other specialists within the business - no coding required! - As the demands of the legal profession increase and develop, legal teams will continue to require and demand more agile ways of working while still responding to the needs of clients. - Law firms and in-house legal teams will need to consider more creative ways of implementing a successful and relevant career path and professional development framework, considering lifelong learning plans and ensuring that junior lawyers still receive a solid basis in their training, especially when a number of tasks are automated. - With the new SQE requirements coming into force from 2021, legal teams across industries and practices will need to revise their professional development and succession plans.
-These changes to the legal education framework in England and Wales provide an opportunity for new types of training for future lawyers.
+Increased training in such skills and better communication links with the business as a whole can help to strengthen not only the lawyers knowledge, but also the relationship between the legal department and the wider business.
+Intranets and shared training exercises are some quick ways to strengthen those communication links. - As the demands of the legal profession increase and develop, legal teams will continue to require and demand more agile ways of working while still responding to the needs of clients. - Law firms and in-house legal teams will need to consider more creative ways of implementing a successful and relevant career path and professional development framework, considering lifelong learning plans and ensuring that junior lawyers still receive a solid basis in their training, especially when a number of tasks are automated. - Taking the time to train lawyers to understand even basic project management and process mapping techniques can help them to identify the areas of their work that might be suitable for automation or delegation, ensuring that senior lawyers do not spend too long on tasks that are less complex.